Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Methodology

 MCGRAM~\cite{li2022mcgram} is a compact convolutional neural network specifically designed for EEG signals, which comprises three primary components: the frequency encoder, spatial encoder, and temporal encoder.

 The frequency encoder can effectively learn frequency-related features and capture the spectral characteristics of EEG signals by employing specific kernels in the multi-scale convolution module.
-Spatial representations are learned by the spatial encoder using a graph convolution module, which exploits the inherent spatial relationships between various electrode channels, enabling the spatial patterns present in the EEG data to be captured by MCGRAM.
-To extract temporal features and obtain the final global representation of the EEG modality, and the temporal encoder uses a two-layer long short-term memory network and a self-attention module.
-This combination allows temporal dependencies to be effectively modeled and crucial temporal patterns in the EEG signals to be captured by the model.
+Spatial representations are learned by the spatial encoder using a graph convolution module, which exploits the inherent spatial relationships between various electrode channels.
+To extract temporal features and obtain the final global representation of the EEG modality, the temporal encoder uses a two-layer long short-term memory network and a self-attention module to model the temporal dependencies and crucial temporal patterns.

-In summary, MCGRAM can capture and encode relevant information from EEG signals by cascading frequency, spatial, and temporal blocks.
+In summary, MCGRAM captures and encodes relevant information from EEG signals by cascading frequency, spatial, and temporal blocks.
 This resulted in a comprehensive and informative representation for further analysis and classification tasks.
 The representation of the EEG modality is computed as

-It should be noted that alternative algorithms can be employed as substitutes for the visual and EEG encoders.
-For example, algorithms such as ResNet-50~\cite{he2016deep} and MobileNetV2~\cite{sandler2018mobilenetv2} can be used in the \textit{visual encoder}, whereas EEGNet~\cite{lawhern2018eegnet} and TSception~\cite{ding2022tsception} are viable options in the \textit{EEG encoder}.
-The superiority and generalization of the AMBOKD approach proposed in this study can be effectively demonstrated by incorporating these alternative algorithms and conducting subsequent experimental validations (see Section~\ref{seq55}).